Parent Resources

 Replay

-Every week or so, students will choose a “Replay” piece to review.
+Occasionally, students will choose a “Replay” piece to review.
 They may choose any piece they’ve played in the past—all lengths and difficulty levels are possibilities.
 For example, a student working from Book 3 in their method could choose a favorite piece from Book 1 and replay it, applying the skills and knowledge they have now that they didn’t have before.
-A HUGE thank you to fellow piano teacher Christina Whitlock for sharing her concept of a Replay Week, which inspired this new weekly assignment category—her podcast can be found here.
+A heartfelt thank you to fellow piano teacher Christina Whitlock for sharing her concept of a Replay Week, which inspired this new weekly assignment category—her podcast can be found here.

 REMIX

-Occasionally, students will have a “Remix” assignment that goes beyond review by playing the an in-progress or previously-mastered piece in a new, creative way.
+Students will also have an periodic “Remix” assignment that goes beyond review by playing an in-progress or previously-mastered piece in a new, creative way.
 Possibilities include:

 • Transposing the piece to another key.